AkashK90/RAG-based-Q-A-Chatbot/README.md

-# RAG-based-Q-A-Chatbot
+# RAG-based-Q&A-Chatbot
-This is a awesome RAG Project where user can upload their knowledge base and can retrieve relevant parts from it in interactive way
+This is a awesome RAG Project where user can upload their knowledge base and can retrieve relevant parts from it via interactive dashboard experiance.